almin/almin/.github/CONTRIBUTING.md

 ## How to contribute?

-You can find suitable issues to contribute on [Issues label:starter](https://github.com/almin/almin/issues?q=is%3Aissue+is%3Aopen+label%3Astarter "Issues · almin/almin").
+You can find suitable issues to contribute on [Issues label:good first issue](https://github.com/almin/almin/labels/good%20first%20issue).

 Of course, welcome to fix the other issue or file issue.